-Push and release the UNLOCK button on the RKE transmitter once to unlock the driver's door (If EVIC is setup for driver door first, otherwise this will unlock all doors), or push the unlock button twice within five seconds to unlock all doors.
+Push and release the UNLOCK 3 button on the RKE Key Fob once to unlock the driver's door.
+Push the unlock 3 button twice within five seconds to unlock all doors, the tailgate and the RamBox (if equipped).

 The turn signal lights will flash to acknowledge the unlock signal.
 The illuminated entry system will also turn on.